Sunway City: Healthcare

+Sunway Medical Centre, established in 1999 within Sunway City, is a private hospital offering a comprehensive range of medical services.
+The hospital has received multiple accreditations, including the Joint Commission International (JCI) Gold Seal of Approval, the Australian Council on Healthcare Standards (ACHS), and recognition from the Malaysian Society for Quality in Health (MSQH).

+Recent expansions include the development of a Children's Health Block in Tower F, aiming to provide specialized pediatric care across more than 10 sub-specialties.

-Healthcare in Sunway is provided by private hospital, Sunway Medical Centre, along with Sime Darby Medical Centre (previously Subang Jaya Medical Centre) in adjacent Subang Jaya.
+Additionally, Sime Darby Medical Centre, formerly known as Subang Jaya Medical Centre, is located in the neighboring area of Subang Jaya, offering a range of healthcare services.

 Religion

+Sunway City is home to various places of worship catering to its diverse community.
+Masjid Al-Husna, situated near Sunway Pyramid, serves the Muslim population in the area.

-Sunway comprises many other companies and residences not owned by the Sunway group.
-Places of worship include Masjid Al-Husna, which is located right opposite Sunway Pyramid.
-Several Buddhist Centres (like Subang Jaya Buddhist Association, Passaddhi Buddhist Centre and Dharma Drum Mountain Buddhist Centre) and churches are located in the vicinity as well, most notably the nearest Catholic churches would be St Ignatius Church in Kelana Jaya, Petaling Jaya as well as Church of the Assumption in Jalan Templer, Old Town, Petaling Jaya and the Church of St Thomas More in USJ, Subang Jaya.
+For the Buddhist community, the Subang Jaya Buddhist Association (SJBA) is located in nearby SS13, Subang Jaya, providing religious services and community activities along with Passaddhi Buddhist Centre and Dharma Drum Mountain Buddhist Centre.

+Christian residents have access to several churches in the vicinity, including the Church of St. Ignatius in Kelana Jaya, Petaling Jaya, as well as Church of the Assumption in Jalan Templer, Old Town, Petaling Jaya and the Church of St Thomas More in USJ, Subang Jaya.

 Transport

-Bandar Sunway is connected to the cities of Kuala Lumpur, Shah Alam, Petaling Jaya and Klang via a network of highways, namely the Federal Highway, the Shah Alam Expressway (KESAS), the New Klang Valley Expressway (NKVE), the New Pantai Expressway (NPE), the North–South Expressway Central Link (ELITE) and the Damansara–Puchong Expressway (LDP).
+Bandar Sunway is connected to the cities of Kuala Lumpur, Shah Alam, Petaling Jaya and Klang via a network of highways.
+The highways accessible to Bandar Sunway is the Federal Highway, Shah Alam Expressway (KESAS), New Pantai Expressway (NPE) and Damansara–Puchong Expressway (LDP).
 The township is also served by an urban-suburb rail link, the Subang Jaya Komuter station.